josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The following 5 tasks and questions will majorly drive the visualization and interaction decisions for this project:

+ * Which type of Delay caused the Max Avg Departure Delay?How much was the delay and for which aircraft was it?
+ * The concentration of delay(>15 mins) and non-delay(<15 mins) both on departure('Departure_Delay') and on arrival('Arrival_Delay')?
+ * What are the Top 15 Airports that have the most number of flights departing to?
+What is the most popular one and the least popular one among those 15 airports?
+ * Among the delayed flights which airline/airport had the highest share of the delay w.r.t Total Delay of all flights?
+ * Do the most delays occur at a particular time of the day and if so which airports does it occur mostly?

+Other tasks and questions that will drive the visualization and interaction decisions for this project are as follows:

  * Which Aircraft Carrier has the highest average departure delay?
  * Which Aircraft Carrier has the lowest average departure delay?
  * For the B6 Carrier, what was the major cause of delay?
- * Which type of Delay caused the Max Avg Departure Delay?How much was the delay and for which aircraft was it?
  * For each Aircraft Carrier, what are the delays they can reduce so as to increase on-time performance?

- * The concentration of delay(>15 mins) and non-delay(<15 mins) both on departure('Departure_Delay') and on arrival('Arrival_Delay')?
- * The proportion of delayed flights that were diverted?
  * Are delays due to day_of_week and day_of_month?
  * The concentration of delays by 'Departure_Delay'?
  * Which airline has the highest percentage of delayed flights?
  * Which airport in Origin stands out in delays?
  * Which airport in Destination stands out in delays?

- * What are the Top 15 Airports that have the most number of flights departing to?
  * How many flights depart to the most popular destination?
  * How many flights depart to the 15th most popular/least popular destination according to this graph?
  * What is the least popular destination from this graph?